sandpapersoftware/watermill-sqlite/DEVELOPMENT.md

 - [ ] Implement SQLite connection back off manager

     A friend recommended implementing a back off manager.
 I think the SQLite `busy_timeout` produces a linear back off timeout.
 When attemping to write a row lock, SQLite will freeze the transaction until the previous one is complete up to the `busy_timeout` duration.
 This should prevent unneccessary waits due to polling.
 Perhaps this does not work like I imagine.
 Also, the ZombieZen variant uses immediate transactions, which may ignore the `busy_timeout`.
 This requires additional investigation before implementing.

+    Here is an example attempt: https://github.com/sandpapersoftware/watermillsqlite

+    The busy waiting loop, that polls the next batches causes a modification to the database (sets the lock) this causes tools like litestream to write wal files to their replicas every poll interval this makes a restore incredibly slow and causes a constant drain on the cpu.

+    I wonder if a rollback in a batch == 0 case, wouldn't be enough to release the lock or you only set the lock, when a batch is > 0?
+Lock + read operation are in the same transaction; I think I can just cancel the transaction if the batch size is 0 to prevent the write.

     Implementation examples in other libraries to consider:

     - https://github.com/ThreeDotsLabs/watermill-sql/blob/master/pkg/sql/backoff_manager.go
     - https://github.com/ov2b/watermill-sqlite3/blob/main/reset_latch_backoff_manager.go